Four killed as tourist balloon crash-lands in Slovenia

 Police confirmed four people had been killed and recovered their bodies, STA said.

 Six children were among the injured, according to Slovenian news website 24ur.
 A short video on the website showed a police helicopter hovering above a cornfield at Ig, a suburb just outside Ljubljana, where the balloon hit the ground at 8 a.m.
-(0600GMT)
+(7:00 a.m.
+British time)

 The area was cordoned off by police.